How to Quit Smoking

-Unpleasant as these withdrawal symptoms may be, they are only temporary.
+As unpleasant as these withdrawal symptoms may be, it’s important to remember that they are only temporary.
 They will get better in a few weeks as the toxins are flushed from your body.
 In the meantime, let your friends and family know that you won't be your usual self and ask for their understanding.

 Manage cigarette cravings

-Avoiding smoking triggers will help reduce the urge to smoke, but you can't avoid cravings entirely.
-Fortunately, cigarette cravings don’t last long—typically no longer than 5 or 10 minutes.
-If you’re tempted to light up, remember that the craving will soon pass and try to wait it out.
-It helps to be prepared in advance and have a plan to cope with cravings.
+While avoiding smoking triggers will help reduce your urge to smoke, you probably can't avoid cigarette cravings entirely.
+Fortunately, cravings don’t last long—typically, about 5 or 10 minutes.
+If you’re tempted to light up, remind yourself that the craving will soon pass and try to wait it out.
+It helps to be prepared in advance by having strategies to cope with cravings.

 Remind yourself why you quit.
-Focus on your reasons for quitting, including the health benefits, improved appearance, money you're saving, and enhanced self-esteem.
+Focus on your reasons for quitting, including the health benefits (lowering your risk for heart disease and lung cancer, for example), improved appearance, money you're saving, and enhanced self-esteem.